antoszy/RoboND-DeepLearning-Project/writeup.md

 1 to 1 convolutional block detects highest level structures in the picture.
 It uses kernel of size [1x1xinput_depth] and stride equal to 1.
 This means kernel analizes one pixel at a time dephtwise.

 Next step is using a decoder block to upsample (increase resolution) of the output of previus layers to the original image size.
-After every leayer of upsampling, images from encoding stage of appropiate level (same depth and width) are concatenated and and 1 to 1 convolutional layer is used.
-Thie allows for more precise recognition of classes for every pixel (mixing high level features with low level pixel-wise features).
+A blinear upsamplin function is used.
+This function estimates value of unknown pixels by taking linear combination of 4 closest known pixels.
+After every leayer of upsampling, images from encoding stage of appropiate level (same depth and width) are concatenated and 1 to 1 convolutional layer (similar to one described above) is used.
+Thie allows for more precise recognition of classes for every pixel (mixing high-level low-resolution features with low-level high-resolution features).

 At the end a convolutional layer with softmax function is used to differentiate classes in the picture based on features detected by previous layers.